 - All other items and rituals created or distributed under the Alliance LARP Ritual Policy, or Treasure Policy are permitted for transfer.

-- Note that Ritual Scrolls and Catalysts are LCO, and are not transferrable.
+- Note that Ritual Scrolls and Catalysts are LCO, and are not transferable.

 - The Alliance Gettysburg staff reserves the right to restrict any magic item, ritual, ritual effect, etc. at any time.

-Alliance Gettysburg uses the latest Alliance LARP rules set.
-Rule books are available online, as well as through us.
+Alliance Gettysburg uses the latest Alliance LARP 2.0 rules set.
 All players are responsible for a working knowledge of the rules; after all you can’t play if you don’t know how things work.
 Alliance Gettysburg maintains a current list of rules marshals, who are more than happy to answer any questions.
-Any and all rules questions, or concerns can be brought to our head of rules for clarification, or resolution of rules disputes.
-Rules Martials will have a clearly identified in game badge to stay “in game” if they are participating as an NPC or PC.
-If wearing a white headband they will still retain the badge, you merely will not interrupt them to ask questions.
+Any and all rules questions, or concerns can be brought to our head of rules for clarification, or resolution of rules disputes

 People who are found to be maliciously breaking rules for any reason will be asked to leave immediately.
 There does not need to be any warning for serious infractions of the Alliance Rules.
 (Don’t do it!)
 This is an immediate red card offense.